kromme/Scrape-marktplaats/README.md

 1. Go to marktplaats, go to the categories you would like to keep track off and get the URl.
 2. Modify the `urls` with the respective urls.
 3. Run `python scrape_marktplaats.py`

+Happy scraping!

+Btw, I advice to use a VPN.